 Dilation and curettage (D&C) is a procedure to remove tissue from inside your uterus.
-Doctors perform dilation and curettage to diagnose and treat certain uterine conditions — such as heavy bleeding — or to clear the uterine lining after a miscarriage or abortion.
+Doctors perform dilation and curettage to fix certain uterine conditions — such as heavy bleeding — or to clear the uterine lining after an incomplete miscarriage or failed abortion.
 The doctor uses small instruments or a medication to open (dilate) your cervix — the lower, narrow part of your uterus.

 Risks Dilation and curettage is usually very safe, and complications are rare.
 However, there are possible risks: Infection after a D&C procedure, but rare Perforation of the uterus.
 Most perforations heal on their own Torn cervix after D&C, but the wound can be fixed with stitchesBleeding that’s heavy enough that you need to change pads every hour Light bleeding that lasts longer than two weeks Cramps lasting more than 48 hours Pain that gets worse instead of better Foul-smelling discharge from the vagina Fever

 3. Dilation & Evacuation (D&E) Dilation and evacuation is an emergency surgical procedure performed after 14 weeks gestation to save a woman’s life due to early fetal death in the womb which will endanger the mother.
 In most cases, 24 hours prior to the actual procedure, your abortion provider will insert laminaria or a synthetic dilator inside your cervix.
 When the procedure begins the next day, your abortion provider will use a tenaculum to keep the cervix and uterus in place and cone-shaped rods of increasing size are used to continue the dilation process.